kaziasifjawwad/java_exercise/java_collection_framework/README.md

     }
 }
 ```
-The output of this above could is :<br>
+The output of this above code is :<br>
 `[10, 45, 55, 65]`

 we can also define the index number before adding any element.